carolinefwistok/GNN_MEG/README.md

 Note: make sure that your virtual environment is located in the same directory as the project (and the requirements file).

+### Directories
+The project is structured as follows on the hard drive `F:MEG_connect`:
+- `MEG GNN`: this folder stores all files related to this graduation project.
+  - `brainstorm_db`: this folder containst the Brainstorm process for preprocessing purposes.
+  - `GNN`: this folder contains all GNN model related files.
+    - The contents of this folder will be elaborated in the next section.
+  - `MEG data`: this folder contains all raw MEG recordings of the patients with cyclic SCS.
+    - This folder also contains `MEG_PT_notes.xlsx`, which lists the stimulation settings and OFF times for each file.
+  - `MLflow`: this folder is created for the MLflow logging.

 ### Folders
 - `data`: contains the dataset used for training and testing the model